Alpha Delphini (horse): 2018: seven-year-old season

-2019 & 2020: later career
+2019 and 2020: later career

 On 25 May at Haydock Alpha Delphini began his 2019 campaign promisingly as he finished second to Baattaash in the Temple Stakes with Mabs Cross in third.
 On 28 July Bryan Smart announced that the gelding had sustained an injury which would rule him out for the rest of the season.
 He explained "he was very well in himself and he was just a bit silly and that's what happens.
 He knocked himself and we're going to give him the time."

 The 2020 flat racing season in Britain was disrupted by the COVID-19 pandemic and Alpha Delphini did not make his comeback appearance until 18 July, when he finished eighth behind Moss Gill in the City Walls Stakes at York.
 On 27 August he contested the Beverley Bullet Stakes and came home last of the nine runners behind Dakota Gold.
 On 24 September Smart announced that Alpha Delphini had been retired from racing but would remain at the stable.
 He commented "He's been retired but will have a home with me and my family.
 He's been a wonderful horse throughout his career, always nice to train and he's been very, very good to us and his owners."